The High Risk of Bonds with Ed Rempel

 Most investors see bonds as a safe place to put their money, but according to my guest this week, conventional wisdom may be deceiving.

-Ed Rempel is a popular blogger, fee-only full-service financial planner, and tax accountant, who wants to help you achieve financial freedom.
+Ed Rempel is a popular blogger, fee-only financial planner, and tax accountant, who wants to help you achieve financial freedom.
 Ed has spent the past 27 years helping thousands of Canadians become financially secure, and he joins us this week to explain why investing in bonds can actually put your portfolio at risk.

 To help us understand the risks of long-term bond investing, Ed walks us through a couple of scenarios using the 4% rule.
 This tried and true concept of retirement planning says that when you retire, you should be able to draw 4% from your investments every year and have your savings last for the remainder of your life.